 Social Media Strategy

 Without a plan, most projects fail.
 Without a strategy, your social media marketing will also fail.
-Most businesses we talk to think Social media marketing is simple.
+Most businesses I talk to think Social media marketing is simple.
 Post to Twitter, Facebook and LinkedIn and traffic will flow to your website.
 Wrong, like anything in life you have to invest time in preparing and planning your social media strategy.

 Here’s our roadmap for building your social media strategy.

 Social media is about communication, whether you are advertising, informing or entertaining.
 The result is about communicating effectively and efficiently with your audience.
 Treat your audience with great importance.

 Knowing your audience is the key to effective and efficient communication.
 Establish your audience characteristics, likes, and dislikes.
 Do your research.